ellisztamas/fecundity_components/README.md

 It also outputs R/qtl files for mapping with the same columns, but with genotype information included.

 #### R/qtl objects
-R/qtl output is saved to `./output`.
+R/qtl output is saved to `output`.
 See [the section on workflow](#analysis-workflow) for more on how analyses were run.
 Because there are so many trait-year-site levels, I have bundled objects together where possible, and loop over them.
 This avoids copy-paste errors, but requires some explanation.

 There is one object of class `qtl` derived from the function `stepwiseqtl()` for each of the seven traits with obvious names like `stepwise_surv.rds` etc that follow the abbreviations [above](#experimental-set-up).
-Models for `frut`, `ffit` and `surv` are taken straight from [Ågren *et al.*, 2013](http://www.pnas.org/content/110/52/21077/).
+Models for `frut`, and `surv` are taken straight from [Ågren *et al.*, 2013](http://www.pnas.org/content/110/52/21077/).
 Each of these is a list of four `qtl` objects:

 1. **it2010**: QTL detected in Italy in 2010
 2. **it2011**: QTL detected in Italy in 2011